GrantBenham/gbMod/README.md

 - **Bootstrapping**: Use bootstrapping for more robust inference, especially with non-normal data (recommended: 5000+ samples)
 - **Heteroscedasticity**: If homoscedasticity is violated, consider using HC standard errors (HC3 recommended for small samples)
 - **Covariates**: Include relevant covariates to control for confounding variables
+  - Be aware that covariates with missing values will reduce your sample size through listwise deletion
+  - The app will validate that sufficient complete cases remain before running analysis
 - **Bivariate Correlations**: Review bivariate correlations to understand the unadjusted relationship before interpreting moderation effects

 ## Interpretation Guidelines